Harsh-R-16/Netmeds-Clone/README.md

 Netmeds is India’s One of most trusted pharmacies website, with over 100 years of experience in dispensing quality medicines.

+Created Netmeds Website Clone with all Functionalities like Cart, Login and Products Page with Sorting Functionalities and Single Product Page.

 # Video Link

 > [Video URL](https://drive.google.com/file/d/101_rwoSj_46T84HJT_Kcta-3zScXkywl/view?usp=sharing)